-- Lectures Most modules will use lectures as a learning strategy.
-A lecture enables information to be presented in a logical manner to larger groups of students.
+- Lectures A lecture enables information to be presented in a logical manner to groups of students.
 This is a useful method for presenting an overview of new materials and in stimulating you to read further around the subject area.
 Lectures may be in 'real time' or recorded.
-A lecture can help you to feel secure developing your understanding of complex knowledge required for your field of practice and point you to significant areas for further study. - Seminar Groups- you will be allocated to a seminar group and you will usually remain in the same small group throughout the programme.
-The learning within these small groups will encourage you to apply theory to practice and to develop a deep and systematic understanding of subject matter.
+A lecture can help you to feel secure developing your understanding of complex knowledge required for your field of practice and point you to significant areas for further study. - Seminar Groups-these small groups will encourage you to apply theory to practice and to develop a deep and systematic understanding of subject matter.
 They encourage team working and can be motivating, enhance communication skills and challenge powers of reasoning.
-Small groups will usually be field specific however in some modules you will participate in combined field seminars to enable you to gain an appreciation of the integration of physical and mental health nursing.
+You will usually remain in the same small group throughout the programme.
+This helps to foster a sense of belonging to a particular professional group and provides continuity.
 Small group work will entail you giving presentations to demonstrate achievement of set tasks; engaging in practical sessions to develop your clinical skills; or debates to engage you in group discussions around contemporary or complex issues or to pursue specific lines of enquiry.
 Small groups may meet in the classroom or in a 'virtual environment' such as a discussion forum or online tutorial.